 An LLP’s general partners have limited liability.
 LLPs often need to have insurance policies to protect their personal liability.
 An LLP’s business interests are less protected than an LLC in some states.
 These states do not allow partners to be held liable for contractual debts, but they may still be liable in torts.

 A standard corporation is more complicated to set up than an LLC.
-Owners of multi-member LLCs must sign an operating agreement which clarifies their rights and responsibilities.
+Owners of multi-member LLCs must sign a limited liability partnership agreement which clarifies their rights and responsibilities.

 Articles of organization must be filed with the appropriate state office by LLCs.
 These documents usually identify the LLC’s name, address, principal office location, management team, identities, registered agent and any LLC term or duration.